 The District has entered into a participation power agreement (the "NC2 Agreement") with OPPD to purchase 23.7% of the power of NC2, estimated to be 157 MW of the power from the 664 MW coal-fired power plant constructed by OPPD.
-The NC2 Agreement contains a step-up provision obligating the District to pay a share of the cost of any deficit in funds for operating expenses, debt service, other costs, and reserves related to NC2 as a result of a defaulting power purchaser.
-The District's obligation pursuant to such step-up provision is limited to 160% of its original participation share (23.7%).
+The NC2 Agreement contains a step-up provision obligating the District to pay a share of the cost of any deficit in funds for operating expenses, debt service, other costs, and reserves related to NC2 in the event of a defaulting power purchaser.
+The District's obligation pursuant to such step-up provision is limited to 160% of its original participation share.
 No such default has occurred to date.

-The District has entered into a participation power sales agreement with Municipal Energy Agency of Nebraska ("MEAN") for the sale to MEAN of the power and energy from Gerald Gentleman Station ("GGS") and CNS of 50 MW which began January 1, 2011 and continues through December 31, 2023.
+The District has entered into a participation power sales agreement with Municipal Energy Agency of Nebraska ("MEAN") for the sale to MEAN of the power and energy from GGS and CNS of 50 MW which began January 1, 2011 and continues through December 31, 2023.

 The District has entered into power sales agreements with LES for the sale to LES of 8% of the net power and energy of GGS.
 In return, LES agrees to pay 8% of all costs attributable to GGS.
-This agreement is to terminate upon the later of the last maturity of the debt attributable to the station or the date on which the District retires such station from commercial operation.
-The District had entered into a power sales agreement with LES for the sale to LES of 30% of the net power and energy of Sheldon.
-In return, LES agreed to pay 30% of all costs attributable to Sheldon.
-The District and LES executed a termination and release agreement in May 2017 for the Sheldon Station Participation Power Agreement with the termination effective December 31,2017.
+This agreement is to terminate upon the later of the last maturity of the debt attributable to GGS or the date on which the District retires such station from commercial operation.
+The District and LES had previously entered into a Participation Power Sales Agreement with respect to Sheldon whereby LES had agreed to pay 30% of all costs (excluding fuel costs) attributable to Sheldon.
+The District and LES terminated the Participation Power Sales Agreement with respect to Sheldon effective December 31, 2017.
+LES paid the District \$10.5 million as a termination fee in full satisfaction of its obligations under the Sheldon Station Participation Power Sales Agreement.

-The District has wholesale power purchase commitments with the Western Area Power Administration through 2020 with annual minimum future payments of approximately \$36.3 million.
+The District has wholesale power purchase commitments with the Western Area Power Administration through 2020 with annual minimum future payments of approximately \$27.7 million.
 These purchases are subject to rate changes.

 The District owns and operates the 60 MW Ainsworth Wind Energy Facility and has 20-year participation power agreements to sell 28 MW to four other utilities.
+One of which, JEA, has given notice to terminate on December 31, 2019.
 In addition, the District has power purchase agreements with seven wind facilities having a total capacity of 435 MW.
 These agreements are for terms ranging from 20 to 25 years and require the District to purchase all the electric power output of these wind facilities.
 The District has entered into power sales agreements to sell 154 MW of this capacity to four other utilities in Nebraska over similar terms.